WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

      _"if only she had shown her daughter the love she craved"_

+- crawl

+  1. verb: (of a person) move forward on the hands and knees or by dragging the body close to the ground.

+     _"they crawled out from under the table"_

+  2. verb(INFORMAL): behave obsequiously or ingratiatingly in the hope of gaining someone's favor.

+     _"don't come crawling back to me later when you realize your mistake"_

+  3. verb: be covered or crowded with insects or people, to an extent that is disgusting or objectionable.

+     _"the place was crawling with soldiers"_

+  4. verb(COMPUTING): (of a program) systematically visit (a number of web pages) in order to create an index of data.

+     _"its automated software robots crawl websites, grabbing copies of pages to index"_

+  5. noun: an act of moving on one's hands and knees or dragging one's body along the ground.

+     _"they began the crawl back to their own lines"_

+  6. noun: a swimming stroke involving alternate overarm movements and rapid kicks of the legs.

+     _"she could do the crawl and so many other strokes"_

+  7. noun: a strip or band running across the bottom of a computer or television screen, within which news headlines, public service announcements, and advertisements are continuously scrolled.

+- creek

+  1. noun(NORTH AMERICAN·AUSTRALIAN): a stream, brook, or minor tributary of a river.

+  2. phrase: be up the creek/be up shit creek - be in severe difficulty or trouble, especially with no means of extricating oneself from it.

+     _"if the police raided us I'd be up the creek"_

 - credit

   1. noun: the ability of a customer to obtain goods or services before payment, based on the trust that payment will be made in the future. 客户在付款前得到商品或服务的能力， 基于对未来付款的信任，即信用。